baryluk/dmt/README.md

   * Line-end continuation
   * `--pipe` to display converted code on stdout
-  * Convert all requested files before passing to `DMD`.
-So multi-file projects are easier to build.
   * Use `#line` directives to preserve file / line numbers for diagnostic in D compiler.
   * More automated tests